-Since this Declaration, Libya was also invited as a Member of the Khartoum Process upon the establishment of a Government of National Accord, and Norway and Switzerland have also become Members of the Process.
+Since this Declaration, Libya was also invited as a Member of the Khartoum Process upon the establishment of a Government of National Accord, and Norway, Switzerland and Uganda have also become Members of the Process.

 Steering Committee: The Khartoum Process is led by a Steering Committee comprised of:

-- five EU Member States (Italy, France, Germany, UK, Malta)
+- five EU Member States (Italy, France, Germany, Sweden, The Netherlands)